 Day camps and summer camps can teach children valuable skills, give them the opportunity to explore their interests, and facilitate exciting new experiences.
 Being away from parents, and outside of a traditional classroom, helps kids let their guard down and fully engage in whatever learning opportunities are offered.

 The unfortunate reality is these same factors that make camps such a great experience for so many children, also make them a breeding ground for sexual abuse.
 Too many camps are not doing enough to ensure that they are not facilitating camper on camper and/or staff on camper abuse.

 A Magnet for Predators

-The staff and volunteers that work at camps sometimes take advantage of the fact that the children under their care are away from their families and eager for new experiences.
+The staff, counselors, and volunteers that work at camps sometimes take advantage of the fact that the children under their care are away from their families and eager for new experiences.
 Too many children have been abused by staff members, volunteers, and teen or college-aged counselors.

 Abusers gravitate toward camps because they know if they get their foot in the door they will have unfettered access to adventurous children who have been told they are in a safe place.
 This puts abusers in a position to groom potential victims and get victims alone.

 For a variety of reasons, camps often neglect to fully vet or properly supervise their staff and volunteers.
 It is critical that these negligent organizations be held accountable for the severe harm their poor management causes.

 Failure To Report Camp Sexual Abuse